-The ones I’ve worked most are to fulfil their parents expectations.
-To be who they want them to be, even tough they don’t like it.
-(For example they play football because his father loves it and wants him to be the best goalkeeper, but the child doesn’t like football, he likes tennis).
+The ones I’ve worked with most are to fulfil their parents’ expectations.
+To be who they want them to be, even though they don’t like it.
+(For example, they play football because his father loves it and wants him to be the best goalkeeper, but the child doesn’t like football, he likes tennis).
 Fears, phobias, obsessive-compulsive disorder and post-traumatic stress disorder are also very common.

 It’s very important to give children the space they need to express themselves.
 Children do not have the cognitive capacity to understand and express their feelings in words.
 They express themselves through non-directive play.